Smiling in a photo is good.

 "Do it for yourself.
 No one else cares," is how Hugh MacLeod might put it.

-To me, art is something that that draws you in, and holds your eye—not because you don't get it, but because you just can't look away.
-Art should pull you across a room, sit you down, and start a conversation.
+Art is something that that draws you in and holds your eye—not because you don't get it, but because you just can't look away.
+It should pull you across a room, sit you down, and start a conversation.
 Is that artsy enough for ya?

 Please contact me at: